bynmz/bymnz.github.io/_posts/2024-02-05-simple-ui-with-dear-imgui.md

 simple_ui.hpp:

-This is a standard C++ header file where I initialize the member variables, constructor, destructor (for clean programming :)), and a few private/ public methods.
+This is a standard C++ header file where I initialize the member variables, constructor, destructor (for clean programming :)), and a few private/ public methods that we can call in our app.

 ```cpp
 class SimpleUI